shism2/pages/_pages/about.md

                         <br />
                         Mirco Giacobbe*, Thomas A. Henzinger*, and <u>Mathias Lechner*</u> (alphabetical)
                         <br />
-                        In <i>International Conference on Tools and Algorithms for the Construction and Analysis of Systems
+                        <i>International Conference on Tools and Algorithms for the Construction and Analysis of
+                            Systems
                             (<b>TACAS</b>)</i>, 2020
                     </span></div>